Is Short Term Memory Loss a Sign of Dementia?

 Diagnosis

 Diagnosing dementia can be a difficult process.
-Doctors and other medical professionals use a range of tests to evaluate a person's physical and mental health.
-These may include physical examinations, cognitive tests, and brain scans.
+Doctors and other medical professionals use a range of tests to evaluate a person’s physical and mental health.
+These may include physical examinations, cognitive tests, brain scans, and blood tests to identify reversible causes of memory impairment, such as autoimmune disorders, infections, and nutritional deficiencies.

 Physical examinations involve taking a person’s blood pressure, pulse, and temperature, as well as checking for areas of the body that could be contributing to memory loss, including the eyes, ears, thyroid gland, and heart.
 Doctors might also check a person’s reflexes and muscle strength.

-Cognitive tests are designed to assess a person's thinking skills and memory, such as their ability to remember lists, solve problems, and repeat stories or sentences.
+Physical exams, along with a thorough medical history, are part of the diagnostic process.
+Cognitive tests are designed to assess a person’s thinking skills and mental ability, such as their ability to remember lists, solve problems, and repeat stories or sentences.
 Brain scans, such as magnetic resonance imaging (MRI) and computed tomography (CT) scans, can be used to detect any physical changes in the brain that might be indicative of dementia.

 Doctors can also use neuropsychological tests to measure more complex functions like language, visual-spatial abilities, and executive functioning.
 Mental health professionals may also be consulted to help in the diagnosis.